zdharma-continuum/zinit/README.md

 Compinit should be called right after `source` of `Zplugin`.
-The reason is that `Zplugin` takes control over completions of its plugins, symlinks them to `~/.zplugin/completions` and adds this directory to `$FPATH` when sourced.
+The reason is that `Zplugin` takes control over completions of its plugins, symlinks them to `~/.zplugin/completions` and adds this directory to `$FPATH`.
 You manage those symlinks via commands starting with `c`: `csearch`, `clist`, `creinstall`, `cuninstall`, `cenable`, `cdisable`.
 All this brings order to `$FPATH`, there is only one directory there.
 Also, plugins aren't allowed to simply run `compdefs`.
 They will be